 Yes, we can complete a partial account transfer in one of two ways, however, each method requires some manual effort on your part:

-We hope to offer a fully electronic process for partial account transfers in 2014.
+We hope to offer a fully electronic process for partial account transfers in the foreseeable future.

 Yes.
-To roll over a 401(k) into an IRA, open an IRA account on our website and select the “rollover” option during the application process.
+To roll over a 401(k) into an IRA, open an IRA account on our website and select the “roll over a 401(k)” option during the application process.
 Once your IRA account is open, you should contact your 401(k) provider and instruct them to send a check for the entire value of your 401(k).
 The check should be made payable to Apex Clearing Corporation and should reference your account name and your IRA account number.
 The check should be sent to:

 Apex Clearing Corporation